DevMountain/RepresentativeOld/README.md

 ### Black Diamonds

 * Implement another way for users to find their Congressman/Congresswoman.
-* If no Representatives were "found", notify the user that a search failed.
+* If no Representatives were found, notify the user that a search failed.
 * Make the phone, office, and website labels links that would call, open a map view, and open a web view.

 ## Contributions